erlerobot/erle_gitbook_erlebrain/en/hardware/hardware.md

 ###Overview

-Below the most relevant features of the robot Erle are pictured in a table:
+Below the most relevant features of the Erle-Brain are pictured in a table:

 |    | **Feature** |
 |----|---------|